ScienceStacks/MicrobEPy/README.md

 - Mutation.
 A change in the reference genome including SNPs and INDELs.
 - Community.
 The collection of genomes present, possibility from more than one species.
 - Culture.
 The environment in which a community is grown and the phenotypes that are result.

+## Usage Notes
+1. The project is intended to be used as a git submodule.
+1. The root directory of the containing project should have the file ".root\_directory"